gchamon/borg-automated-backups/README.md

 Automated backup solution using Borg Backup for critical system directories.

 ## Description
 This project provides scripts to automatically backup important system directories using Borg Backup.
 It includes automatic log rotation and scheduled backups via cron jobs.
+While similar functionality can be achieved using [borgmatic](https://github.com/borgmatic-collective/borgmatic), this project offers a lightweight, customizable solution focused on basic backup needs.

 ## Dependencies